18 Tips For Working With Self-Leveling Underlayment

 A gauge rake is a metal squeegee that rides on two adjustable depth guides.
 This tool isn’t absolutely necessary, but it does work well at spreading the leveler around, and it helps to “gauge” how thick the self-leveler is.
 Be careful to work the rake very gently near the heating cables or mat.

 Start at the far end of the room and work your way to the door.
-If you pass other entry points along the way, make sure to lock the doors and hang “keep out” signs.
+If you pass other entry points along the way, make sure to lock the doors and hang “keep out” signs so no one gets stuck in floor leveling compound.

-Wash your buckets as soon as you’re done pouring and never dump the dirty water down a drain.
+Wash your buckets as soon as you’re done pouring the floor leveler and never dump the dirty water down a drain.